 Background:

 38.101-1 has a conflict: maximum output power and configured maximum output power requirements specify a power reduction for PC2 UEs when default duty cycle of 50% is exceeded, unless support for larger duty cycle is signalled.
-However, no RMC with reduced duty cycle is specified resulting in test condition being in conflict from core specification.  A specification update is required to align core specification and testing.
+However, no RMC with reduced duty cycle is specified resulting in test condition being in conflict from core specification.  A specification update may be required to align core specification and testing.

+On the other hand, there is also conflict between existing TS 38.101-1 and TR 38.861 regarding the applicability of duty cycle based SAR solution to FDD.
+The conclusion of TS 38.861 is that duty cycle solution is not consensus.  specification error correction in TS 38.101-1 and RAN2 capability description may be required.

 Way forward: In future meetings to ensure ran4 specification is correct, choose one of the following alternatives